joehunterdev/chord-finder/readme.md

        - [x] key up
        - [] Max Keys
        - [] Key layout
-       - [] Fix key press logic on and off
+       - [x] Fix key press logic on and off

    - ChordName Components
-     - [ ] Test and config for all chord types
+     - [ ] Jest Test and config for all chord types

    - Context:
      - [x] Add note to noteInput
      - [x] Remove note from noteInput

    - Music Theroy HOC:
-     - Chord
+     - Harmony
        - [x] Look for alts to derive note id the "flat" Eb prblem.
-       - [ ] Change this to functional component
+       - ~~ [] Change this to functional component ?? ~~
-       - [ ] Needs extra octave
+       - [] Needs extra octave
-       - [ ] iradicate the switch
+       - [] iradicate the switch
+       - [] Add inversion

    - Reproduce audio:
        - [] Inve

 - Fixes
      - [x] Simplify array handling from constants
      - [ ] Fix design layout to something
-     - [ ] Fix piano padding layout
+     - [x] Fix piano padding layout
      - [x] Decide on Component Structure & naming
      - [x] Install Bootstrap
      - [x] Install classnames
      - [ ] Handling repo files for deployment directly from clone
      - [x] UI Color (make this more highlighted on black key)
+     - [x] Fix padding default issue @normalize using import and priority swith
+     - [] Chord name needs to run every time a note is added or removed

 - Deployment
+  - Build for prod
+  - Github actions may be required

 Component Tree: